Narendra Narayan Yadav

 Narendra Narayan Yadav is an Indian politician who currently serves as Deputy Speaker of Bihar Legislative Assembly.
 He was elected to the Bihar Legislative Assembly from Alamnagar in the 2020 Bihar Legislative Assembly as a member of the Janata Dal (United).
 He also served as the Minister of Law and Minor Water Resources in the Bihar Cabinet under Nitish Kumar ministry.
 He started career in politics from 1967 in his childhood, was also involved in JP Movement and has been an MLA from Alamnagar constituency since 1995.
+He was appointed as the Pro tem Speaker on 24 November 2025 after the conclusion of 2025 Bihar Legislative Assembly election to facilitate the oath taking of new MLAs and the election of the new Assembly Speaker Dr. Prem Kumar.